 Outside of his professional and civic endeavors, Ed’s great love is adventure travel.
 A member of the famed The Explorers Club, he has climbed to Base Camp at Mt.
 Everest, K2, and Mt.
 Kilimanjaro, ridden his bike across Mongolia, Russia, and Burma, made several deep-water dives throughout New Guinea, and descended in a Russian submersible to the wreckage of the Titanic, 2.5 miles beneath the ocean surface.

 Born in Oklahoma and raised in Southern California, Ed graduated from the University of Southern California in 1962 with a Bachelor of Science degree in Finance and Real Estate.
-He resides in Los Angeles.
-He has three children and eight grandchildren.
+He resides in Los Angeles and is blessed with three children and eight grandchildren.